MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 5. Finishing a section with "{" in Obsidian
 6. Embedding a note that doesn't exist will trigger an error from `path_finder`
 7. Having an equation in the section's name might cause an error
+8. Adding an alias to a cross reference in Obsidian when the note being referenced is either a figure block, equation block, table block, or citation.